availproject/avail-light/README.md

 The main components of this repository are structured as follows:

+- `bootstrap/`: Implementation of protocols that serve as the entry point to the P2P network of Light Clients.
+- `client/`: Implements all necessary components for the functioning of the Light Client.
 - `core/`: This library forms the core of Avail Light Client, providing essential clients and logic for the system.
-- `client/`: Implements all necessary components for the functioning of the Light Client.
 - `compatibility-test/`: This folder contains compatibility tests.
+- `relay/`: Implements all necessary components to utilize the Circuit Relay transport protocol.